-- A well workforce working in a caring and supportive environment is a more efficient, cohesive, safer workforce and is better able to serve the needs of patients. - The impact of the pandemic has been hard on laboratory staff, given the huge effort to deliver rapid implementation of COVID-19 related testing.
-Many have not taken annual leave; many have been redeployed to frontline care and many others will have also had to deal with family pressures of the pandemic like everyone else. - Trainees, in particular, have suffered reduced training opportunities, redeployment and professional exam disruption.
+- A well workforce working in a caring and supportive environment is a more efficient, cohesive, safer workforce and is better able to serve the needs of patients. - The impact of the pandemic was hard on laboratory staff, given the huge effort to deliver rapid implementation of COVID-19 related testing.
+Trainees, in particular, suffered from reduced training opportunities, redeployment and professional exam disruption.

-The College's calls for the next government:
+The College's calls for the reformed executive:

 - Ensure a maintained focus on the day-to-day and longer-term wellbeing of all staff. - Commit at every level to building a new culture to help build sustainability and resilience.
-This will prioritise the physical and psychological safety of staff as core values within the NHS to build loyalty, productivity and retention. - Provide additional support to trainees to ensure they can re-start their training and provide a much-needed complement to the future consultant workforce. - Support the older workforce to enable an ongoing contribution to the NHS in the later stages of their career such individuals will be a vital resource in the coming years.
+This will prioritise the physical and psychological safety of staff as core values within the NHS to build loyalty, productivity and retention. - Provide additional support to trainees to ensure they can re-start their training and provide a much-needed complement to the future consultant workforce.

+Support the older workforce to enable an ongoing contribution to the NHS in the later stages of their career - such individuals will be a vital resource in the coming years.